-In the small town of Sighnaghi, in the Kakheti region of eastern Georgia, lies a little family owned winery.
+In the small town of Signaghi, in the Kakheti region of eastern Georgia, lies a small family-owned winery.

-His whites and amber wines are based on local grapevarieties such as Rkatsiteli, Kakhuri, Mtsvane and Tsolikouli, which all spend between 1,5 and 6 months in Qvevri.
+His whites and amber wines are based on local grape varieties such as Rkatsiteli, Kakhuri Mtsvane and Tsolikouri, which all spend between 1,5 to 6 months in Qvevri.

-The the reds, Seperavi and Tavkveri, are only 1 month in Qvevri.
-Besides still wine John also produces 5 different Pet Nats and the Georgian grape-liquor called Chacha.
-John also owns a restaurant in Signagi overlooking the Caucasus mountains, where you can eat Kakhetian food and drink Okro’s wine.
+The reds, Seperavi and Tavkveri, only spend 1 month in Qvevri.
+Besides still wine, John also produces 5 different Pét Nats and the Georgian grape-liquor called Chacha.
+He also owns a restaurant in Signagi overlooking the Caucasus mountains, where you can eat Kakhetian food and drink Okro’s wine.
 Not bad.